Bittern, Herons and Egrets in East Africa

 Order Pelecaniformes, family Ardeidae – Herons, Egrets and Bittern

-Herons nest on trees and raise 1 – 3 young at a time.
+They nest on trees and raise 1 – 3 young at a time.
 Some nest in colonies.
 The breeding plumage is slightly different to the non-breeding state.
 Both parents care for the young.

 Since most most in this family eat slimy fish and amphibians making their feathers sticky which can hinder flight ability, they have “powder feathers“.
 These feathers don’t fall out but keep on growing and break constantly off at the tip.
 So the birds are always clean and able to fly.